jiankuang/Hadoop/Hadoop.md

 * Uses MapReduce to import and export the data
   - Import process creates a Java class
   - The source code of the class is provided to you
+  - You can configure the number of Mappers used.

+#### A Sqoop JDBC connection string must include
+* the name of the database
+* the hostname of the database server
+* the port that the database server is listening on
+* the name of the JDBC driver to use

+#### When importing data via Sqoop, the imported data can include
+* a collection of data from multiple tables via a join operation, as specified by a SQL query
+* specific rows and columns from a specific table
+* all of the data from a specific table

 #### Sqoop Exports
 * Exports a set of files from HDFS to a relation database system